coatyio/coaty-website/collections/_pages/nutshell.md

-Coaty's standardized [communication event patterns](https://coatyio.github.io/coaty-js/man/communication-events/) are build on top of interchangeable open-standard publish-subscribe (pub/sub) messaging protocols such as [MQTT](http://mqtt.org/) or [WAMP](https://wamp-proto.org/).
+Coaty's standardized [communication event patterns](https://coatyio.github.io/coaty-js/man/communication-events/) are build on top of interchangeable open-standard publish-subscribe (pub/sub) messaging protocols which are either broker-based, such as [MQTT](http://mqtt.org/) or [WAMP](https://wamp-proto.org/), or brokerless like [DDS](https://www.dds-foundation.org/) or peer-to-peer approaches.
 Providing *communication bindings*, you can choose a specific messaging transport for your Coaty application while keeping the set of communication event patterns and your application code completely unaffected.
-By choosing a WebSocket-aware communication binding, Coaty agents can also natively run in mobile and web browsers directly interacting with other Coaty agents.
+By choosing a WebSocket-aware communication binding, Coaty agents can also natively run in mobile and web browsers.

 With the help of Reactive Programming, all Coaty event patterns are programmed in a simple, uniform way.
 You can find some examples in the section on [Reactive